 - Once the cakes are completely cool and the pani reka (buttercream) is ready to go, it is time to assemble.

-- Place the first cake on to a serving plate or cake stand.
-Add around ⅓ C of the pani reka (buttercream and spread it over the top of the keke (cake).
-Once smooth, pipe on a boarder around the edge.
+- Once it is smooth, pipe a border around the edge.
 If you don't have a piping bag, just add small blobs of buttercream around the edge of the cake and use a spoon to create a border.
 This helps keep the filling in.

 - Drain the juice off the poihanapere (boysenberries) and add the berries on to the pata hānati tiakarete (chocolate hazelnut spread).
 I use around ¾ C of berries.

 - Add the second keke (cake) on top and press it down gently.
 Continue to spread the pani reka (buttercream) on top of the keke (cake) and down the sides.
 Make sure to take the time to smooth it out.
-Pipe around ¼ C of the buttercream on top of the cake in whatever fashion you want.

 - Add the rahipere (raspberries) around the top of the cake.
 Cut the parakipere (blackberries) in half and arrange them in between the rahipere (raspberries).
-As an option, sprinkle with a handful of extra kongakonga hānati (hazelnut crumb).

 Mary Allen